ISI-apex/casper-utils/README.md

 Obviously, any unreleased commit can be described by either `_p` or `_pre` so use your judgement according to what makes sense with the given upstream.

-Note that using the full timestamp `YYYYMMDDHHMMSS` uniquely identifies a commit.
-See `git rev-list --count 1 --before=YYYYMMDDTHH:MM:SS HEAD`.
+Note that using the full timestamp `YYYYMMDDhhmmss` uniquely identifies a commit (`YYYYMMDD` is equivalent to `YYYYMMDDT00:00:00+0000`).
+It translates to the following command:

+    git rev-list --first-parent --max-count 1 --before=YYYYMMDDThh:mm:ss+0000 HEAD

+If you want to see the commit timestamps with a date that you'd use to set this snapshot timestamp, then use:

+    TZ=UTC git log --date=iso-local

 Forking package recipes
 -----------------------